 Chloe suggests that you start by doing this activity in the classroom and then try it again outside near to some trees, maybe in your local park or in your forest school.

-'Notating' our sounds with graphic scores:
+'Notating' sounds with graphic scores:

 In the next video, composer Kirsty Devaney goes for a walk in the woods with her dog to listen to the sounds of trees and shows us how we can 'write down' our sounds and recreate them using classroom instruments.

-This page, written by composer Duncan Chapman, is here to help you and your children to record effectively.
+This page, written by composer Duncan Chapman, is here to help you and your children to record sounds effectively.
 Duncan spends a lot of his time collecting interesting sounds especially from the natural world such as rain, bats, birds and bees.
 He then manipulates and plays with the sounds he has collected to create music.

-You could also use SAMPL, an iPad app which allows you to load your own recorded sounds and then play them using a button interface.
+You could also use SAMPL, an iPad app which allows you to upload your own recorded sounds and then play them using a button interface.
 Using SAMPL is another way you and your children could add recorded sound to your composition or improvise using your sounds.